What your tax return reveals about your financial healthFinances

 There may not be much you can do if you were hit with a major medical expense last year, but seeing that number might direct you toward rethinking how you will pay for health care-related costs in retirement, such as health insurance and savings.

 - Can I save more money, tax free or otherwise?

 Look at line 32 of the Schedule 1 you file with your tax return.
 This shows your IRA deduction.
-If you can, Gassman recommends you put away the maximum allowed ($6,000 or $7,000 if you're 50 or older).
+If you can, you may choose to put away the maximum allowed ($6,000 or $7,000 if you're 50 or older).
 These limits apply to both traditional and Roth IRAs.

 You can contribute up to the limit as long as you earn under $124,000 and are single or under $196,000 and are married, filing jointly.
 Keep in mind that these contributions are not tax deductible.